Last updated March 18, 2019.

 Interventions to Reduce Implicit Bias

 To understand the forces that are most influential for changing implicit associations, we must also learn which specific strategies are most effective.
 To accomplish this, we organized a research contest to test many interventions simultaneously (Lai et al., 2014).
 Nine of the eighteen interventions we tested were effective at reducing implicit racial prejudice immediately.

 However, temporary malleability of implicit associations does not guarantee long-term change.
 We sought to see if effective interventions from the research contest were effective in the long-term (Lai et al., 2016).
 We tested the nine successful interventions from the research contest again, and found that none continued to have an effect after a day.
 In ongoing research, we are examining whether new approaches (e.g., more intensive interventions, targeting different mechanisms) will reduce implicit bias in the long-term.

 Behavioral Interventions to Reduce Bias

 Changing implicit bias is often not the best approach for mitigating the effects of bias on behavior.
 In ongoing research, we are studying interventions focused on reducing behavior related to implicit and explicit bias.
-This includes work on implicit bias-oriented diversity training, training programs on law enforcement, and “nudges” in policies & procedures to prevent the influence of bias.
+This includes work on implicit bias-oriented diversity training, training programs on law enforcement, and interventions to reduce discrimination by targeting noisiness in decision-making (Axt & Lai, 2019).